An H-Bridge is an essential part to drive and control dc motors.

-The H-Bridge is a basic part to control motors.
-Here I am going to explain how I used this H-bridge, Qik 2s12v10 Dual Serial from POLOLU.
+In this post, I am going to explain how I used the powerful H-bridge Qik 2s12v10 Dual Serial from POLOLU with serial commands…

 The basic circuit is make up with four transistors, MOSFET or BJT.
 The name of “h-Bridge come from the shape of the basic schematic diagram.
 See the picture below.

-This pololu Qik 2s12v10 Dual Serial Motor Controller is controlled by a Serial Port.
-Usually this kind of electronic boards are managed by PWM outputs.
-With this type of H-Bridge we can check, control and limite more variables like acceleration, current limitation, erros and data feedback… With one single cable ( with also ground conection of course) we can also control speed and direction.
+This Pololu Qik 2s12v10 Dual Serial Motor Controller is controlled by a Serial Port.
+Usually, this kind of electronic boards are managed by PWM outputs.